Year 1: 1P 2021 - 2022

 Newsletters and Curriculum Information

 Outdoor learning will take place most Thursday afternoons, weather permitting.
-We will be undertaking Beach School activities.
+During the first half of the summer term we will be undertaking beach school activities.
 Please wear suitable shoes, coat and trousers to school and bring wellies in a bag.
-Also, please wear a hat and gloves in the cold weather.
+Also, please wear a hat and apply sun cream in the hot sunny weather.
 We do supply all-in-one wet weather suits when raining.
 Extra adult helpers are required for these sessions.
 Let the office know if you can help.

 Home Learning support resources